The science behind optical illusions

 When people hear the term “optical illusion,” they may ask for its precise definition.
 Essentially, an optical illusion occurs when an object appears differently than it actually does.
 There are many types of optical illusions, such as literal optical illusions created by combining multiple images.
 Physiological illusions prompt people to perceive image elements that are not present, while cognitive illusions exploit one’s assumptions about the world to create visual illusions.
 This written work also includes special optical illusions used to test eyesight.
 Without further ado, let’s get started.

-- Optical Illusion Brain Challenge: If you have Eagle Eyes find the Odd Flower in 15 Seconds
+- Optical Illusion Brain Challenge: If you have Eagle Eyes Find the word Sing in 10 Secs

 What are the different types of optical illusions?